 On the other hand, if more sustainable energy like solar power, wind power, and hydropower are utilised to run vehicles and factories, there will be less emission of harmful gases like carbon mono oxide and CFC which contributes increasing air pollution considerably.
 In addition, using solar power to run public vehicles would result in cheap fare.
 This will encourage people to travel through eco-friendly cheap trams, trains and buses.

 To conclude, increasing the price of petrol is not the best way to resolve growing traffic congestions and pollutions.
 Thus, effective way to control aforementioned issues would be to use other renewable sources of energy in public transport system which can significantly bring down traffic and pollution problems.

 Sample Answer 3: (Agreement)

 Traffic and pollution have been being two major concerns worldwide lately.
 Several solutions have been proposed to deal with these problems, improving the price of petrol for example.
 However, whether or not it is effective is debatable.
 Yet, I personally agree with proposing a more expensive price of petrol to reduce traffic and pollution based on demanding point of view.

 To begin with, a classic economic theory clearly argues that the higher the price, the lower the demanding of a product and reversely.
 By increasing the price of petrol, more people may be more aware of using vehicle considerably since they need to pay more to fill the tank.
-This idea can lead to a systematic approach of reducing traffic and air problem through declining possibilities of people to buy fuel needed to run their vehicle and this may result in reducing number of transportation tool subsequently.
-For instance, Whitehorse city has imposed expensive price of fuel and gas which influences the number of vehicles operating and as a result, it comes up as the cleanest air city of the world.
+This idea can lead to a systematic approach to reducing traffic and air problem through declining possibilities of people to buy fuel needed to run their vehicle and this may result in reducing the number of transportation tool subsequently.
+For instance, Whitehorse city has imposed the expensive price of fuel and gas which influences the number of vehicles operating and as a result, it comes up as the cleanest air city of the world.